nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 docker build . -t java-api-starter
 ```

 Now we can start the image locally.
-It's ofent convenient to
+It's often convenient to
 pass all required env variables in a file:

 ``` bash